pachicodes/developer-relations-talk/README.md

 Developer Evangelist?
 Developer Avocado🥑?

--> To the community, I represent the company.
-  To the company, I represent the community.
+> To the community, I represent the company.
+To the company, I
-  I must have both of their interests in mind at all times.
+> represent the community.
+I must have both of their interests in mind

-* Mantra mentioned by
+> at all times.

-Mary Thengvall (but I am not sure who is the actual author, if you do let me know) *
+*Mantra mentioned by [Mary Thengvall](https://www.marythengvall.com/) (but I am not sure who is the actual author, if you do let me know)*

 ### 2. How did you get into this?